Best life insurance for spouses (2024)

 1. Determine how much life insurance you need as a couple.
 By figuring out the right amount of life insurance you need and a term policy’s length that makes sense for your family, you can avoid overpaying for coverage.

 2. Compare quotes from reputable companies.
 You and your spouse’s age, gender, health, and lifestyle will all affect which life insurance company is best for you.
-Working with an independent broker can help you compare policies from multiple insurers at the same time.
+Working with an independent broker like Policygenius can help you compare policies from multiple insurers at the same time.

 3. Submit your application and wait for approval.
 Next, you and your spouse will each fill out your applications.
 After you submit them to the insurer, it can take up to four to six weeks to get an approval, but the process may move faster if you’re eligible for no-exam life insurance.